 - the temperature, sound, smell, sight or feel of fear, horror and terror

-- art, cinema, theatre, media and the creative arts
+- images, cinema, television, theatre, the fourth estate and the creative arts

 - hope and despair